CamerataMusica/website/content/pages/Home.md

 <br/>

-### Camerata Musica announces the 2024 - 2025 season!
+### Camerata Musica announces the 2025 - 2026 season!

-Camerata Musica's highly anticipated 2024-2025 season has arrived!

-Concerts will continue to be held at the Columbia Basin College Arts Center and the Kennewick First Presbyterian Church thanks to their gracious support.
+Concerts will be held at the Columbia Basin College Arts Center in Pasco and at the Kennewick First Presbyterian Church thanks to their continued gracious support.

 ---